DebasisDhal/Real_Estate_Property_Booking_App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

+Table Toogle option, Edit, Delete, form New and Edit Toogle option there, From validation, Rative and templatae driven, Enviorment, signal, Asyncronise pipe, side nav bar

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.